Rebirth-Project/ufo-event-bus/documentation/Documentation.md

 So basically:

 * if you want scalability you can guarantee events' order execution but cannot guarantee computations' finishing order.
 * if you want strict order execution you must set the number of workers to 1 (default).
-This will garantee computations' order, but would limit scalability when computations are very time consuming. (filesystem, db access, network).
+This will garantee computations' order, but would limit scalability when computations are very time consuming (filesystem, db access, network).

 <ins>Please keep in mind that workers are threads and have an overhead</ins>.
 So for very fast computation environments (in memory computation) is not needed to change the workers' number or the queue lenght.
 A worker and the standard queue's lenght will garanteee the fastest performances.
 However you can change those values passing the right parameters to the builder.

 The bus keeps inside the memory state the current status of listeners' registration.
 A listener will register to the bus on particular events.
 So can happen that many listeners register to the bus for the same event.
 Therefore when an event is posted to the bus a registration list is created and sent to the workers.
 A worker take the list and iterate over registrations to execute them all.
 Order of registration is guaranteed.
 So if a listener registers before another events will be delivered accordingly.
 Bus permits the programmer using registration/deregistration of listeners during post execution.
-But you should then be aware of the fact that internal status can be ruined.
+But you should then be aware of the fact that internal status can be screwed up.
 If you want to keep internal status safe and continue to guarantee events' order then you must use the correct configuration in the bus builder (**safeRegistrationsListNeeded**); this will use copies of the registrations' list instead of the shared reference state but would be a bit slower.
 If your configuration for registered/unregistered listeners does not change at runtime then use the default paramentes.

 Another important feature of the bus is that it uses reflection to execute listeners' registered methods.
-Hence an annotation is used to register a listener's method and, by default, reflections' ```method.invoke()``` is used.
+Hence an annotation is used to register a listener's method and, by default, reflection's ```method.invoke()``` is used.
 Is also provided a faster way to execute events by setting the correct parameter (**useLambdaFactoryInsteadOfStandardReflection**).
-This will use a LambdaFactory to create methods handlers (a lot faster that standard reflection).
+This will use a LambdaFactory to create methods handlers (a lot faster than standard reflection).
 This method can be used always but in combination with modules as explained [here](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/invoke/MethodHandles.Lookup.html), so this is not the default behaviour of the bus.

 ### Internal Architecture Overview